 Helping elders stay independent can be a challenge in Maine’s rural areas.
 Many older adults do not have relatives living nearby and must rely on others to help them.
-Through the University of Maine Cooperative Extension’s Senior Companion Program, homebound elders are able to stay in their own homes longer thanks to regular visits from Senior Companions — dedicated, active individuals age 55 and older.
+Through the Senior Companion Program, homebound elders are able to stay in their own homes longer thanks to regular visits from Senior Companions — dedicated, active individuals age 55 and older.

-The UMaine Extension Senior Companion Program currently serves 14 of Maine’s 16 counties.
-The Senior Companion Program has an average of 121 Companions who serve 469 clients.
-In 2013, Companions made 24,856 client visits for a total of 76,776 hours of volunteer time.
+The UMaine Center on Aging Senior Companion Program currently serves 14 of Maine’s 16 counties.
+The Senior Companion Program has an average of 105 Companions who serve 373 clients.
+In 2015, Companions made 23,485 client visits for a total of 73,151 hours of volunteer time.
 See how you can get involved.

 Image Description: Seniors play checkers; photo by Edwin Remsberg, USDA